 Culturing and breeding barrel jellyfish in captivity has historically been very difficult in the UK.
-They are a large jellyfish species, requiring a careful transportation and a large tank or kreisel (circular aquarium) and this limits the number of adults kept in captivity.
-Being able to breed barrel jellyfish would solve some of these problems and diversify the Museum’s collections.
+The require careful transportation and a large tank or kreisel (circular aquarium) and this limits the number of adults kept in captivity.
+Being able to breed barrel jellyfish would solve some of these problems and diversify the Horniman’s collections.

-The aim of our jellyfish research was to catch adult jellies and collect samples of their sex cells so we could breed young jellyfish through IVF (in-vitro fertilisation) at our Aquarium.
+The aim of our jellyfish research was to catch adult jellies and collect samples of their sex cells so we could breed young jellyfish through in-vitro fertilisation (IVF) at our Aquarium.

 The life cycle of the jellyfish

 The project has been a success and Michelle has been able to record the life cycle of the barrel jellyfish in captivity.

 Two days after fertilisation the eggs begin their transition into planula (the free swimming larvae stage).
 The planula then settle into polyps (sessile stage in the jellyfish life cycle).